marwenmema/exo-news-list-templates/docs/index.md

 * **MULTI-LINGUAL**: All labels (like the "See all" button) are multi-lingual and automatically appear in the user's platform language.
 Translations are built into the templates themselves.
 They are available in the following 8 languages: English, French, Spanish, German, Italian, Portuguese, Russian, Arabic.
 (I'm open to adding more languages upon request.)

 * **Clean, pre-fixed and commented code**: (Or at least I tried.)
-The idea is to make it transferable to facilitate potential productization.
+The aim is to make it transferable to facilitate any potential productization.

 * **No external libraries/dependencies**: Relying exclusively on built-in eXo Platform resources.
 (REST services and built in JQuery library is invoked when needed.
 That's all.)